Jamaica coalition (politics): 2017

 A Jamaica coalition was unsuccessfully negotiated at the national level in Germany following the 2017 federal election.
 After the SPD initially announced their return to opposition, it became the only viable coalition that didn't involve Alternative for Germany.
 Coalition talks failed after the FDP pulled out of talks, citing an inability to find a compromise on migration and energy policy.

 Black traffic light

 Another nickname for this coalition is black traffic light (Schwarze Ampel or the portmanteau word Schwampel).
 This term alludes to the classic traffic light coalition, an alliance between the SPD (red), FDP (yellow), and the Greens, together whose symbolic colors match the colors of most German traffic lights.
 In a black traffic light, the CDU's color black would replace the SPD's red.
-Classic traffic light coalitions have already governed at the state level in Brandenburg, Bremen and Rhineland-Palatinate.
+Classic traffic light coalitions have already governed at the state level in Brandenburg, Bremen and Rhineland-Palatinate, and federally after the 2021 federal election.
 The first known appearance of the short form Schwampel was in the Tageszeitung newspaper (Bremen edition) on 4 October 1991.